-Kline & Specter, P.C., represents workers who have suffered severe construction injuries in Pennsylvania, New Jersey and nationwide.
+Kline & Specter, PC, represents workers who have suffered severe construction injuries in Pennsylvania, New Jersey and nationwide.
 If you or someone you know suffered a severe injury or death on a construction site, you may want to contact a construction lawyer for a free evaluation of your case.

 Workplace injuries range from broken limbs to those involving more severe brain injuries and spinal cord injuries, even death.
 Among Kline & Specter's legal victories for working men and women are several with spectacular settlements or jury verdicts.
 They are:

-* Two months later, in a case that spanned seven years and several appeals, an Allegheny County jury handed down a verdict of nearly $7.9 million for a Pittsburgh worker seriously injured in a fall from a forklift. (see Drum)
+- In a case that spanned seven years and several appeals, an Allegheny County jury handed down a verdict of nearly $7.9 million for a Pittsburgh worker seriously injured in a fall from a forklift. (see Drum)

-* On Jan.
-21, 2004, a jury in Luzerne County handed down a $19.1 million verdict for a woman who was struck and seriously injured by a van as she worked on a roadside construction job. (see McManamon).
+- A jury in Luzerne County handed down a $19.1 million verdict for a woman who was struck and seriously injured by a van as she worked on a roadside construction job. (see McManamon).

-A workplace injury case was among one of Kline & Specter’s first victories as the firm secured settlements totaling $1.25 million in 1995 for Demetrius Atwood, a Philadelphia hotel employee injured by a malfunctioning elevator.
+- A workplace injury case was among one of Kline & Specter’s first victories as the firm secured settlements totaling $1.25 million in 1995 for Demetrius Atwood, a Philadelphia hotel employee injured by a malfunctioning elevator.

 Click here to contact a construction injury lawyer for a free evaluation of your case.